Last updated on November 21st, 2022

 Dry fruits are intensely high in vitamins, antioxidants, minerals, and fibers.
 In addition, a majority of dry fruits contain a low to medium GI value.
 This increases the suitability of dry fruits for diabetes.
 Some benefits can be:

 - Dry fruits are rich in fiber.
 They assist in lowering the necessity to consume food regularly.
-And, consequently lowers the risk of overconsumption and binge consumption of unwholesome food.
+Consequently, dry fruits help lower the risk of overconsumption and binge consumption of unwholesome food.

 - Research even indicates that a small part of nuts post-lunch assists the body to retain the energy quicker and keeps a person energetic.